 Currency has found this to be the case throughout their evolution, with their marketing and business development working with the full spectrum of listeners, from client to consumers.
 By capturing the imagination and hope of whoever was interested, they convinced an entire industry to adopt a new way of doing business.

 Whatever your approach to disrupting legacy industries, know it can be done.
 There is no field that would not benefit from change, just as there is no wall that will stand forever without maintenance.
-Opinions expressed here by Contributors are their own.
+Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.